Case filed against 271 people in Hazaribag violence: Police

 Chothe told PTI that an FIR has been filed in the Pelawal police station against 271 people.
 Seventy-one people were named in the FIR, while the rest were unnamed.

-The situation is under control at present, he said, adding that intensive police patrolling was underway in the area to prevent a flare-up.
+The situation is under control at present, he said, adding that intensive police patrolling was underway in the area to prevent any flare-up.

 Arrests are yet to be made in connection with the incident, he said.